JMSDOnline/vstacklet/README.md

 >
 > - **The development branch is not recommended for production use.**
 > - This script will only download the vStacklet kit installer script and make it executable. (contains the `vstacklet` script and `vs-backup` and `vs-perms` scripts)
-> - Use the `-b` option to specify the branch you wish to install. (default: master)
+> - Use the `-b` option to specify the branch you wish to install. (default: main)
-> If no branch is specified, the master branch will be used.
+> If no branch is specified, the main branch will be used.
 > - The `-b` option is only available for the vStacklet installer script.
 > - The `-h` option will display the help menu for the vStacklet installer script.
 > - The `-V` option will display the version of the vStacklet installer script.